Surfing in Dorset

 West Bay’s slight tilt to the west means it can suck up a lot of swell from south-westerly storms making it a great option if other surf spots in Dorset are flat or too small.

-Sandbanks form along the long groins and in the centre of the bay offering waves of varying quality.
+Sandbanks form along the long groins and in the centre of the bay, offering waves of varying quality.

-West Bay is very consistent but rarely provides waves of any considerable quality compared to some of the other surf spots on this list.
+West Bay is consistent but rarely provides waves of any considerable quality compared to some of the other surf spots on this list.

 What’s the best time of year to surf in Dorset?